wwce/azure-arm-virtual-wan/README.md

 ## Overview

 This build demonstrates how to secure Azure Virtual WAN traffic with VM-Series firewalls deployed through Panorama Orchestration.
 The build is broken down into 3 major sections.
-Please note, not all sections are required if the resources already exist.
+Certain sections may not be required if the Azure resources already exist.

+### Design

+The build shows two types of traffic flows through a Virtual WAN hub.

+1.  <span style="color: red">Internet inbound traffic through a VM-Series scale set to directly connected hub virtual network (vwan-spoke)</span>.
+2.  <span style="color: blue">IEast-West traffic through a VM-Series scale set from a vwan-spoke to a locally peered virtual network</span>..

-## Prerequisites
+### Prerequisites

+The following items are required prior to launching the build.

+1. An active Azure subscription with appropriate permissions and resource quota allocation
+2. Inbound VM-Series firewalls within a dedicated Virtual Network
+3. Outbound VM-Series firewalls within a dedicated Virtual Network

+The diagram below further illustrates the requirements before proceeding.
+The greyed out resources will be built in each step of the build. loo
 ## Build Guide

 #### Part 1:  Create Virtual WAN & Virtual Hub